maliksaad84/QuantumDeepReinforcmentLearning_V2X_Resource_Allocation/2Qubit_seq_concatenation_and_plain/README.md

 ### ✔ Re-uploading Method

-- Re-encodes features multiple times:
+- Re-encodes features multiple times
-  This
 - Enhances expressivity under limited qubits
+  - This is due to all the features are use for the transformation and enataglement is applied to all the features.
+In this setting, we have classical encoder, which comporesses the couput to 4 latent vectors.
+Now, using variational quantum circircuit (VQC) of 2-Qubits, we pass the latent vectors using  data reuploading method.
+The out of VQC results in 2 meaurements that are pass to classical output head to map Q-values.

 ![Reupload](figures/2qubit_reupload.png)